emma-33/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 Function 10 : returns a key with the biggest integer value
 Function 12 : returns a list with all values multiplied by a number without using any loops
 Function 13 : returns the weighted average of all integers tuple (<score>, <weight>)
+Function 14 : computes the square value of all integers of a matrix using map